vlktomas/nix-examples/template/README.md

 ### cd.nix -- logical deployment specification

 It is possible to use Nix to describe an infrastructure for your project.
-Thr infrastructure can be composed of multiple servers (database server, web server, ...) or just one machine which imports `module.nix`.
+The infrastructure can be composed of multiple servers (database server, web server, ...) or just one machine which imports `module.nix`.
 It is simply attribute set of NixOS configurations..
 This infrastructure can be used to system tests (NixOS tests) or to deploy to real machines.

 ### cd-*.nix -- physical deployment specification for NixOps